kpierczy/SNR-Project/config/params/README.md

 1. "log_name" :
     - Basename for files and folders with training-related data generated during learning (`null` to deactivate all logging outputs, i.e. tensorboard metric, confusion matrices and test set evaluation)
+2. "test" : either 'best', 'last' or None.
+If None, no evaluation of the test set is performed after training.
+Otherwise the final model (for 'last') or the best model, with respect to validation loss (for 'best') is evaluated.
+3. "metrics" :
+    - List of names of metrics to be calculated during training (@see tf.keras.Model.compile)
-2. "histogram_freq" :
+4. "tensorboard/histogram_freq" :
     - Frequency of the histogram saving (@see tf.keras.callbacks.TensorBoard)
+5. "tensorboard/update_freq" :
+    - Frequency of the tensorboard update (@see tf.keras.callbacks.TensorBoard)
+6. "tensorboard/write_graph" :
+    - If `true`, the tf computational graph will be save to the tensorboard log
+7. "tensorboard/write_images" :
+    - If `true`, the training images will be saved to the tensorboard log
+8. "tensorboard/profile_batch" :
+    - (@see tf.keras.callbacks.TensorBoard)
-3. "cm_freq" :
+9. "confusion_matrix/freq" :
     - Frequencu (in epochs) of confusion matrix printin (0: turn off cm generation) (@note If log_name is `null` the confusion maps will be not created)
-4. "cm_raw_ext" :
+10. "confusion_matrix/raw_ext" :
     - Filetype of the raw confusion matrix saved
-5. "cm_to_save" :
+11. "confusion_matrix/to_save" :
     - Either "tf" (Tensorboard), "raw" (Raw type) or "both" - type of the matrix image log that will be saved
-5. "cm_size" :
+12. "confusion_matrix/size" :
     - Size of the confusion matrix plot in cm [width, height]
-6. "update_freq" :
-    - Frequency of the tensorboard update (@see tf.keras.callbacks.TensorBoard)
-7. "write_graph" :
-    - If `true`, the tf computational graph will be save to the tensorboard log
-8. "write_images" :
+13. "save_best_only :
-    - If `true`, the training images will be saved to the tensorboard log
+    - if `true`, only the best model's weigths will be saved (massively reduces disk usage)
-9. "profile_batch" :
-    - (@see tf.keras.callbacks.TensorBoard)

 # Pipeline config (pipeline.json)